ARBUCHELI/RESPONSIVE-WEB-DESIGN-CERTIFICATION-/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/RESPONSIVE-WEB-DESIGN-CERTIFICATION-/master/Pictures/13.jpg)

-## 14. Basic HTML and HTML5: Turn an Image into a LinkPassed
+## 14. Basic HTML and HTML5: Turn an Image into a Link

 You can make elements into links by nesting them within an <code>a</code> element.